 (Sorry – laughing too hard to respond).

-Myth #7 – All writers sit around all day writing.
+- Myth #7 – All writers sit around all day writing.
 We wish!
 Writers have families.
 Many writers have second jobs.
-Most writers love words so much that the create time to put words to paper.
+Most writers love words so much that they create time to put words to paper.

-Myth #8 – All writers hit the wall of writer’s block.
+- Myth #8 – All writers hit the wall of writer’s block.
 Writer’s block never existed.
-The term refers to the writer’s creative ability to procrastinate and dodge the responsibility to putting down the words.
+The term refers to the writer’s creative ability to procrastinate and dodge the responsibility for putting down the words.